chadlis/servier/README.md

 servier --deploy_only
 </pre>
 The model will deploy the endpoint in the port 8000. <br />
+Waitress was used as an WSGI and Redis for the caching mechanism.

 ### 6. Deploy the trained model with docker-compose